Table of Contents

 Getting The Connected Car Plan

 If already you have a multi-line AT&T Unlimited Plus plan, you can add a mobile hotspot or Connected Car device (like the Mobley) onto the plan for $20/mo - it would essentially the same unlimited plan, but include Canada & Mexico coverage.
 If you have this option, we recommend adding the Unite Explore (or the newer Netgear Nighthawk) mobile hotspot instead of the Mobley.
-They are better all around device (antenna ports, carrier aggregation, support for more devices, no power adapter needed, etc.) At $199.99, it's not that much more expensive than buying the Mobley and getting a power adapter.
+They are better all around devices (antenna ports, carrier aggregation, support for more devices, no power adapter needed, etc.).
+At $199.99, it's not that much more expensive than buying the Mobley and getting a power adapter.

 - Go to the Mobley Order Page from the AT&T Connected Devices section, and click 'Continue'.